Polaris (Marvel Comics): Ultimate Marvel

-In the Ultimate Marvel continuity of Ultimate X-Men, Polaris is an attractive teenage mutant girl who is a member of the Academy of Tomorrow, a mutant peacekeeping squad led by Emma Frost.
+An alternate version of Polaris appears in the Ultimate Marvel continuity of Ultimate X-Men.
+She is an attractive teenage mutant girl who is a member of the Academy of Tomorrow, a mutant peacekeeping squad led by Emma Frost.
 In this continuity, she is also the girlfriend of Havok but as a twist, she was also the ex-girlfriend of his brother Cyclops, whom Havok resents with a passion.

 Polaris is framed for killing dozens of people with her powers during a rescue mission, and imprisoned in the Triskelion of the Ultimates with mutant terrorist Magneto.
 After beating him at Chess after only 12 or so games, Magneto beats her into unconsciousness with a chair, and then uses her to goad Havok into rescuing her, so that he can escape the maximum-security cell by swapping places with Mystique.
 In the end, Polaris' name is cleared and she returns to the Academy of Tomorrow.
 She was killed in Ultimatum along with the rest of the Academy of Tomorrow except for Havok.
 It is implied in Havok's discussion of the events leading up to the explosion that there may have been more than meets the eye going on.